ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

     ca_map <- ca_map %>%
       filter(region == "california")

-?map \#\#\#\#\# This is my map of the points of the station locations that were used.
+##### This is my map of the points of the station locations that were used.
 I used a heat map option to show the comparative average count of extreme temperatues documented by each station location.

     ggplot() +
       geom_polygon(data=ca_map, mapping=aes(x = long*.995, y = lat*.99 ), inherit.aes = FALSE, fill = "gold", color = "blue", alpha = .9) +